kwstat/connected/README.md

 # connected

-Tools to visualize and fix connectedness in tables
+Tools to visualize and improve connectedness in tables